rubentei/clotehescommerce/README.md

 There is a menu button at right-top of navbar.

-Finally you can add items to shopping cart clicking on "añadir" button, then te app shows a modal indicating items added to cart.
+Finally you can add items to shopping cart clicking on "añadir" button, then the app shows a modal indicating items added to cart.

 ![example3](https://i.ibb.co/BBFrKXr/ejemplo3.jpg)

+### HOW TO USE

+Download all files from GitHub clicking on Clone or Download button.

+You can use it directly because all bootstrap items are included in html file.

+ENJOY IT!